codr7/g-fu/v1/doc/meet_the_loops.md

 ```

 ### for
-The `for`-loop accepts any iterable and an optional variable name, and runs one iteration for each value.
+The `for`-loop accepts any iterable and an optional variable name, and runs one iteration for each value until the iterator returns `_`.
 Like `while`, it is based on `loop`.

 ```
   (let for (mac (args body..)